 Log events search box.
 For example, to look only for events affecting the user

-For more advanced analysis, you can use Amazon CloudWatch Logs Insights
+For more advanced analysis, you can use Amazon CloudWatch Logs Insights.
+Go to the

 Insights part of the Amazon CloudWatch console.

-/aws/docdb/ into the search box to start filtering the available log groups, and select the log group for your database’s audit events.
+/aws/docdb/ into the search box to filter the available log groups, and select the log group for your database’s audit events.

 Enter this query to only look at